 Freud developed the idea of fixation to express what happens when either growth stopping conditions occur.
 A person who is too comfortable may never venture into anything new.
 A person confronted with impermeable barriers may never be able to take further steps and learn the skills beyond the barrier.
 Growth happens best when there is a balance between dissatisfaction–driving people forward and opportunity–make it possible to grow.

 Fixated people are stuck in early stages of human development.
 Eventually, everyone grows up in years, but the personalities of those who are fixated show lags and gaps in the skills that we expect of adults.
 The fixation shows up in terms of failure to achieve or in deep dissatisfactions that can’t be overcome.

-Human change and development is, of course, not one-dimensional.
-Personal development proceeds I’m many directions at one.
+Human change and development are, of course, not one-dimensional.
+Personal development proceeds in many directions at once.
 Someone who fails to develop at work can be a wonderfully developed and skillful parent.
 Someone who developed rapidly and creatively in early life can end up stuck and fixated in his career.
 Finding the sphere of life in which personal development is most possible is the real search for fulfillment and happiness.

 Often, the blockages to development can be removed late in life when impossible barriers suddenly vanish, or when a person decides to change careers or even jobs.
 The ultimate goal of human life is to grow.

 Network Marketing Labs has a lot to say about success.
 Please contact us to learn more.